farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 16. In the **Content contains** window, select the **Add** drop-down arrow and then select **Sensitive info types**.

 17. In the **Sensitive info types** window, hover your mouse to the left of the **Name** column heading.
-Select the check box that appears, which automatically selects all info types.
-Select **Add**, which will add all these info types to your label.
+Select the check box that appears, which automatically selects all the sensitive information types.
+Select **Add**, which will add all these sensitive information types to your label.

 18. On the **Auto-labeling for files and emails** page, all of the sensitive information types that you selected will be displayed.
 Scroll to the bottom on the window and update the following settings:

-	- When Content Matches these conditions: select **Automatically apply the Label**
+	- When content matches these conditions: select **Automatically apply the Label**

 	- Display this message to users when the label is applied: enter **Sensitive content has been detected and will be encrypted**.